 4. Prerace Meeting for runners and Skiers 9:05 am on Race Day

 5. Prerace meeting for Bikers at 9:30 on Race Day

-6. Race Start 10 AM sharp from Dyersville, Dubuque and this remote spot in the middle of nowhere for the half-marathon runners/skiers all simultaneously.
+6. Race Start 10 AM sharp from all three starting lines simultaneously.

 7. Bikers: Recommended finish no later than 10 pm (not mandatory but you’ll miss all the fun if you arive later than 9:30 pm).

-8. Runners/ Skiers will have awards at their respective finish lines this year, but are more than welcome back at the event headquarters for our winter expo, overall awards and party.
+8. Runners/ Skiers will have awards at their respective finish lines this year, but are more than welcome back at the event headquarters for a presentation of awards for the entire group and party.

 We also now have online registration at http://tripled.athlete360.com/ to make things easy, however if you want to save a couple $ you can do it by USPS.